How to Buy Lingerie You'll Actually Wear

-The three most critical measurements when it comes to lingerie are your bust (measure at it’s fullest point or directly above the nipple), your waist (measure slightly above the navel at the natural bend when you lean to the side), and your hips (measure at the widest part, where your bottom is most full).
+The three most critical measurements when it comes to lingerie are your bust (measure at its fullest point or directly above the nipple), your waist (measure slightly above the navel at the natural bend when you lean to the side), and your hips (measure at the widest part, where your bottom is fullest).

 For your bra size, I recommend going to a department store and having one of their ladies in the lingerie department fit you.
 I do not, however, recommend going to Victoria's Secret for a bra fitting.
 I have never once gotten the correct size from any of their salespeople.
 Since I've always lived near a Nordstrom, they're my favorite bra fit specialists; Macy's is also a good choice.